On Burnside Theory for groupoids: Introduction

 \subsection{Motivations and overview}

 The Burnside theory is a classical part of the representation theory of finite groups and its first introduction has been done by Burnside in \cite{Burnside:1911}.
 Subsequently, other work has been realized in this direction: see, for example, \cite{DressSolvGrps} and \cite{Solomon:1967} among others.
 Apparently, there are two interrelated aspects of this theory.
 One of them is the well known Burnside Theorem that codifies some basic combinatorial properties of the lattice of subgroups of a given finite group, providing for instance its table of marks\footnote{As we will see here, this lattice can be viewed as a category whose arrows are equivariant maps between cosets.
 An entry in the table of marks is nothing but the number of arrows between two objects in this category.
-On the other hand, it is noteworthy to see Remark \ref{rem:contraejemplo} below, for some new observations on the classical Burnside Theorem.}.
+On the other hand, it is noteworthy to see Remark \ref{rem:contraejemplo} below, for some new observations on the classical Burnside Theorem for groups.}.
 The other aspect is the construction of the Burnside ring over the integers and its extension algebra over the rational numbers.
+Known is the fact that two conjugated subgroups lead, via the isomorphism between their cosets, to the same element in the Burnside ring.

-It seems that, years after its discovery, this ring has became a very powerful tool in different branches of pure mathematics.
+It seems that, years after its discovery, Burnside ring has became a very powerful tool in different branches of pure mathematics.
 For instance, in certain equivariant stable homotopies (e.g., that of the sphere in dimension zero \cite{Segal:1970}), the influence of the Burnside ring is conspicuously present so that, in particular, stable equivariant homotopy groups are modules over the Burnside ring (see \cite{TomDieck:1979} for further details).
 There are in the literature other more sophisticated versions of the Burnside ring of a finite group, like the ones introduced and studied in \cite{Hartman/Yalcin:2007, Diaz/Libman:2009, GunnellsEtall}.